Protect your business online

 - Ignore emails demanding urgent action or making offers that are too good to be true.

 A good email filter will block many of these types of messages.
-Train your employees to recognise scam emails and act appropriately.
+You should also train your employees to recognise scam emails and act appropriately.
 If you need help training your staff, the National Cyber Security Centre has created a free online tool to help you do just that - access the NCSC's Stay Safe Online: Top Tips for Staff tool.

 See also how to detect spam, malware and virus attacks.